scottgs/HPC-Cluster-Benchmarking/README.md

     };
     events = start_events(eventNames);

     // Alternatively, you can just use the default event counters I choose and then use events = start_events();

     // Do some work here that you want to track statistics about.

     // Stop the events and remove them from the event set.
-    // If you used your own list of hardware counters (let's call it event_names), make sure to pass in event_names.size() as the second parameter.
+    // If you used your own list of hardware counters (let's call it event_names),
+    // make sure to pass in event_names.size() as the second parameter. stop_events(events, event_names.size());

     // Access the events array to get your statistics.
-Using the events from this example, you could do something like: std::cout << "Total cycles is: " << events->values[0] << std::endl;
+Using the events from this example std::cout << "Total cycles is: " << events->values[0] << std::endl;
     std::cout << events->values[3] << " L2 cache misses and " << events->values[1] << " loads.\n" << std::endl;